Odour Control Unit (OCU)

 - WCPS applied on January 22nd, 2021 for an Interim Heritage Order to prevent construction of the OCU proceeding.
 It can be read via this link: IHO application200122.
 Currently awaiting decision by Don Harwin, Minister for Heritage (among other things).

 - WCPS has written to Ministers Pavey and Stokes in February and again in March.
 The letters to Stokes are here: 210217 ltr to Stokes and 210307 ltr to Stokes.
 The letters to Pavey cover similar ground. at 1 April neither Minister has responded, despite the state policy to do so within 20 days.

 Wolli Creek Regional Park

-Most people enjoying the bushland and waterways of Wolli Creek Valley assume that the bushland is already under the protection of a Regional Park.
+Most people enjoying the bushland and waterways of Wolli Creek Valley assume that the bushland is already wholly under the protection of a Regional Park (under NPWS).
 It’s not.
-Some progress has been made, but it has been very slow, and the State Government’s 1998 commitment is still some way from being met.
+Progress has been made, but it has been very slow, and the State Government’s 1998 commitment is still short of being met.

 For more information about our campaign to get the Regional Park completed, see the Regional Park page and the OCU issue item immediately above.